You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 Before and during the Air Canada strike, we told you to decline the refund offered by the airline.
 Declining the refund gives you lots of rights.

-(If you missed that, you’re clearly missing out on so many other simple tips and tricks to save money; join 100,000+ savvy Canadian travelers and sign up for our free newsletter now!)
+(If you missed that, you’re also clearly missing out on so many other simple tips and tricks to save money; join 100,000+ savvy Canadian travelers and sign up for our free newsletter now!)

 It’s important to understand that there are 2 very distinct things in terms of rights: